ahmetdzdrr/epias-web-api-scraping-and-deploy/README.md

 ## GitHub Actions Workflow

 The repository includes a GitHub Actions workflow that automatically runs the `main.py` script every 24 hours.
-The data is fetched and saved to the `data/` directory.
+The data is fetched, enriched with geographical data, and saved to the `data/` directory.
 The workflow file is located in `.github/workflows/`.

 To view or modify the workflow: